Hester Shaw (midwife): Pamphlet writing

-In 1653, Shaw engaged in a pamphlet-writing campaign against the Rev. Thomas Clendon, who she claimed had tried to defraud her of money after a gunpowder explosion at her house in 1649/50.
+In 1653, Shaw engaged in a pamphlet-writing campaign against the Rev. Thomas Clendon, whom she claimed had tried to defraud her of money after a gunpowder explosion at her house in 1649/50.
 Clendon wrote Justifications Justified against her, and she responded with A Plaine Relation of my Sufferings and Mrs Shaw’s Innocence Restored.
 George Thomason also attributes to her an anonymous 1649 pamphlet about the explosion, Death’s Master-Peece.

 She was buried in Allhallows parish on 18 June 1660.